 An animal which is more bold, compared to one which is more shy, will be less cautious in a situation perceived as dangerous, like when a predator is present.
 Bold individuals take more risks.
-For example, juvenile lemon sharks have been found to differ in their boldness when foraging for food within the nursery habitat (Byrnes & Brown, 2016, Finger, et al, 2017).
+For example, juvenile lemon sharks (Negaprion brevirostris) differ in their boldness when foraging for food within their nursery habitat (Finger et al, 2017).

 Differences in explorativeness can also have implications in movements on a larger scale.
 Tiger sharks (Galeocerdo cuvier) studied in Hawaii have been shown to have individual differences in how explorative they are, which affects whether they migrated long-distance.
 This means that some individual tiger sharks were residents of a specific area, where others were only transient (Meyer et al, 2010).

-Lesser spotted catsharks have been found to have social interactions with specific individuals, which remain consistent even in different habitats; like they have favourite pals.
-It has also been discovered that the catshark has an organised social structure and each individual’s rank within the hierarchy is consistent (Byrnes & Brown, 2016, Finger, et al, 2018).
+Lesser spotted catsharks (Scylliorhinus canicula) have been found to have social interactions with specific individuals, which remain consistent even in different habitats; like they have favourite pals.
+It has also been discovered that the catshark has an organised social structure and each individual’s rank within the hierarchy is consistent (Byrnes & Brown, 2016; Finger et al, 2017).

 Byrnes EE & Brown C (2016).
-Individual personality differences in Port Jackson sharks Heterodontus portjacksoni.
+Individual personality differences in Port Jackson sharks Heterodontus portusjacksoni.
 Journal of Fish Biology, DOI:10.1111/jfb.12993.
 Access online.

 Finger JS, Dhellemmes F & Guttridge TL (2017).
 Personality in elasmobranchs with a focus on sharks: early evidence, challenges, and future directions.
 In: Vonk, J., Weiss, A. & Kaczaj, S.A.
 (Eds.).
 Personality in Nonhuman Animals, 129-152.
 Springer, Berlin.